 Black Belt goes through first, second, third… all the way to tenth degree, in traditional systems.
 And what happens after tenth degree?
 Just ask Grandmasters Jeff Smith.
 Bill Wallace.
 Jhoon Rhee.
 There’s still a lot of life left.
 So many generations to inspire.

-The Black Belt Summit in Estes Park takes place October 5-7.
-It’s a test not only for prospective Black Belts but for martial artists, instructors, parents who earned their Black Belts years ago, and have chosen to continue in training.
-This includes Mr. Robinson (testing for 4th degree), Mr. Hunter (testing for 4th degree), and (perhaps) some surprises.
+The Black Belt Summit in Estes Park is a test not only for prospective Black Belts but for martial artists, instructors, parents who earned their Black Belts years ago, and have chosen to continue in training.